 close().
 Simple.
 Except not all programs are simple, so manual resource

-that solved all my problems, and I stopped caring about resource management completely.
-Once again, that was okay
+solved all my problems, and I stopped caring about resource management completely.
+Once again, that was okay for simple

 Relying on garbage collection doesn’t work because it only solves the memory management problem, and complex programs have to deal with a lot more than just memory.
 There’s a popular meme that responds to that by saying that memory is 95% of your resource problems.
 Well, you could say that all resources are 0% of your problems — until you run out of one of them.
 Then that resource becomes 100% of your problems.

 But that kind of thinking still treats resources as a special case.
 The deeper problem is that as programs get more complex, everything tends to become a resource.
 For example, take a calendar program.
 A complex calendar program allows multiple users to manage multiple, shareable calendars, with events that can be shared across calendars.
 Any piece of data will eventually have multiple parts of the program depending on it being up-to-date and accurate.
 So all dynamic data needs an owner, and not just for memory management.
 As more features are added, more parts of the program will need to update data.
 If you’re sane, you’ll only allow one part of the program to update data at a time, so the right and responsibility to update data becomes a limited resource, itself.
 Modelling mutable data with immutable datastructures doesn’t make these problems disappear; it just translates them into a different paradigm.